SWiegandt/python-utils.nvim/README.md

-# luigi.nvim
+# python-utils.nvim
-Utility functions for Luigi
+Utility functions for Python and Luigi